 One of the best features of Waybook is the way it embraces artificial intelligence (AI) to streamline the process.
 Employees can use "Waybook Ask" to surface answers to their questions quickly, without asking someone else for help.
 The built-in AI writing tool also works well to suggest content ideas for your policies, documents, and courses.

-Enhance the experience by linking Waybook with Zapier.
-Use triggers to send data to other platforms for a more streamlined onboarding and people management experience.
+Enhance the experience by linking Waybook with Zapier, so you can automatically send data to other platforms for a more streamlined onboarding and people management experience.

 The platform is great for teams of any size, and its built-in admin commenting features, audit log, and approval workflows make it a useful contender for enterprise teams that need greater visibility over content updates.